 Life and work - The course integrates practical activities with life and employability skills including optional AQA accreditations, CV writing, job search and basic work skills (such as time keeping, health and safety, first aid and appropriate work wear).
 The programme covers a range of health and well-being subjects including drugs, alcohol and relationships.
 Young people are also taught the importance of 'boundaries' as they are required to work in a safe and appropriate fashion.

-Current activities include bespoke schools packages, youth offending and safer neighbourhood teams referral scheme and Borough Road safety projects and informal drop-ins and club nights.
+Current activities include bespoke schools packages, youth offending, safer neighbourhood teams referral scheme and Borough Road safety projects and informal drop-ins and club nights.
 Off road track days and events are arranged at our dedicated track.

 - Croydon Community Fund